Should I Keep My House As a Rental?

 How to Decide to Sell or Rent a Home?

 Hey there, this is Mike from Mike Buys Houses.
 I was just walking through a property with a homeowner who is moving out of state and he was trying to determine what he should do with the property.
 Should he keep it as a rental or should he sell it?
+If you have been thinking ‘should I rent or sell my house‘ then read on because we may be able to help you make the right choice.

 What we went over was the concept of being a landlord and especially being an out of state landlord.